History of Belfast: Protestant ascendency, militias, merchants, and industrialisation

 In 1789, upon learning of the first waves of uprising in France, the Belfast Newsletter published an editorial praising what would become the French Revolution and its ideals.
 In 1790, inspired by the events in France, a movement led by Presbyterians lobbied the Irish Parliament for reform; the Northern Whig party was formed.
 In July 1791, Volunteers gathered at the Exchange on Warring Street in Belfast to celebrate the fall of the Bastille.
 They marched to the White Linen Hall (modern day Belfast City Hall) where they fired a volley salute to the French revolutionaries.
 A declaration was presented extolling the French people and inviting their support for revolution in Ireland.
-This led to the founding of the Society of United Irishmen by Theobald Wolfe Tone, Henry Joy McCracken and others.
+This led to the founding of the Society of United Irishmen by Wolfe Tone, Henry Joy McCracken and others.
 The first meeting of the Society of United Irishmen was exclusively attended by Protestants.
 The Society of United Irishmen proved to be a more radical nationalist group vying for further independence, an end to religious discrimination and equal representation for Catholics in Ireland.
 When the Reign of Terror began in France in 1793, it split the United Irishman, with some condemning the violence and others applauding the action being taken to further revolution.

 Protestants in Ulster who endorsed Enfranchisement soon found that they knew next to nothing about their Catholic neighbours.
 Wolfe Tone noted in his diary that many Protestants were "ignorant" of the lifestyle of Catholics.
 This led to the organising of the Harp gathering in Belfast in 1792 where Gaelic poetry, art, music and language were celebrated.
 In May 1795, after being implicated in treasonous activity, Wolfe Tone and his family were in Belfast awaiting a ship that would take them into exile.
 Tone was invited to many dinner parties and excursions by local society.
 One such outing was a hike up the Cave Hill overlooking the town of Belfast and surrounding areas.
 It was atop the cliff that Tone and his compatriots vowed that they would not rest until Ireland was free from the "British yoke".
 Tone's Belfast Presbyterian supporters raised funds to buy his family a small tobacco farm in New Jersey.